pycom/pycom-documentation/content/pybytes/api/_index.md

 Writes the updated configuration to the default configuration file.
 The parameters:
 * `file`: The file name and location
-* `silent`: Do not print anything
+* `silent`: set `silent` to `True` to not print to REPL.

 ### pybytes.print_config()

-Print the configuration settings to the REPL
+Print the configuration settings to the REPL.

 ## Connection

 ### pybytes.connect()

 Connect the device to Pybytes following the loaded configuration file.
 You will need to load a configuration file before calling this.
+If you are using the WiFi or LTE connection, and it is already available, Pybytes will use the existing connection.

 ### pybytes.start([autoconnect=True])

-Same as `pybytes.connect()`, with the option to not connect
+Same as `pybytes.connect()`, with the option to set `autoconnect`.
+Setting `autoconnect` to `False` will not start the connection immediately.

 ### pybytes.enable_lte(carrier=None, cid=None, band=None, apn=None, type=None, reset=None, fallback=False)